Chunngai/gec-papers/README.md

 # gec-papers
 **2022/5/18: Updating.
 The papers will be organized by publication years.
-Note that the key words are not from the paper authors.
-They are created by the repo author.**
+Note that the key words are not from the paper authors, they are created by the repo author.**

 ## GEC Papers 2022
 1. **Ensembling and Knowledge Distilling of Large Sequence Taggers for Grammatical Error Correction**